dirigeants/klasa/guides/Piece Basics/CreatingProviders.md

 		// Update an entry from a table
 	}

-	removeValue(table, path) {
-		// Remove the value of an object/column in all entries from a table }

 	replace(table, entryID, data) {
 		// Perform a destructive write, where the previous data gets overwritten by the new one }